-If you are skilled enough to do some work on your vehicle, you will probably want to get the service information.
-See "Service and Owner Publications" in the Index.
-"Part B: Owner Checks and Services" tells you what should be checked and when.
-It also explains what you can easily do to help keep your vehicle in good condition.
+If you want to get the service information, see "Service and Owner Publications" in the Index.

-"Part C: Periodic Maintenance Inspections" explains important inspections that your dealer's service department or another qualified service center should perform.

-"Part D: Recommended Fluids and Lubricants" lists some recommended products to help keep your vehicle properly maintained.
-These products, or their equivalents, should be used whether you do the work yourself or have it done.

-"Part E: Maintenance Record" provides a place for you to record the maintenance performed on your vehicle.
-Whenever any maintenance is performed, be sure to write it down in this part.
-This will help you determine when your next maintenance should be done.
-In addition, it is a good idea to keep your maintenance receipts.
+- "Part B: Owner Checks and Services" tells you what should be checked and when.
+It also explains what you can easily do to help keep your vehicle in good condition. - "Part C: Periodic Maintenance Inspections" explains important inspections that your dealer's service department or another qualified service center should perform. - "Part D: Recommended Fluids and Lubricants" lists some recommended products necessary to help keep your vehicle properly maintained.
+These products, or their equivalents, should be used whether you do the work yourself or have it done. - "Part E: Maintenance Record" is a place for you to record and keep track of the maintenance performed on your vehicle.
+Keep your maintenance receipts.
 They may be needed to qualify your vehicle for warranty repairs.